gh-cli-for-education/gh-education/docs/src/drafts/egg-interpreter.md

 ```js
 x = x
 ```
 On the left side `x` is a reference or a binding, on the right side is a value: the value stored on that reference.

+Our `evaluate` methods do not work here, since they interpret the expressions in a r-value context.

+Te proposal is to introduce `leftEvaluate` methods in the AST node classes that evaluate the expressions in a l-value context.
+Something like the following code for `specialForms['=']`:

 ```js{10}
 specialForms['='] = specialForms['set'] = function(args, env) {